august-hill/generative-ai-for-beginners/14-the-generative-ai-application-lifecycle/README.md

 ![LLMOps infographic](./images/02-llmops.png?WT.mc_id=academic-105485-koreys)

 As you may note, this is different from the usual Lifecycles from MLOps.
-LLMs have many new requirements, as Prompting, different tecniques to improve quality (Fine-Tuning, RAG, Meta-Prompts), different assessment and responsability with responsible AI, lastly, new evaluation metrics (Quality, Harm, Honesty, Cost and Latency).
+LLMs have many new requirements, as Prompting, different techniques to improve quality (Fine-Tuning, RAG, Meta-Prompts), different assessment and responsability with responsible AI, lastly, new evaluation metrics (Quality, Harm, Honesty, Cost and Latency).

 For instance, take a look how we ideate.
 Using prompt engineering to experiment with various LLMs to explore possibilities to tests if their Hypothesis could be correct.

-Note that this is not linear, but integrated loops, iterative and with an overacrching cycle.
+Note that this is not linear, but integrated loops, iterative and with an overarching cycle.

 How could we explore those steps?
 Let's step into detail in how could we build a lifecycle.